Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

-# Simple Windows Server 2016 - Datacenter with Visual Studio 2019

-The intent of this README is to guide you in a deployment a **Windows Server 2016 - Datacenter Standard-D2-v2** (Two VCPUs and 7 GIB RAM) with the **Visual Studio Community 2019**.

-This template was designed to be an easy and fast way to create a Virtual Machine ready for you to start coding with Visual Studio.

-You can deploy this template either using the [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli).
-Let's dig on the template and have some fun.
+# Ubuntu Server 18.04-LTS Virtual Machine

+We will deploy a simple Ubuntu Virtual Machine.
+To complete this task, all you need is the azuredeploy.json file and a couple of commands if you deploy using Azure CLI.

+It's good to bear in mind that there are different ways to deploy resources in Azure, here a few options if you want to dig on the Azure Universe.
+You can run this template either using [PowerShell](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy), [Azure CLI](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-cli), [Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-template-deploy-portal) or your favorite SDK.

 ## The Template